 The young people on the painting represent our future.
 According to Pope St. John Paul II, the Youth are ' The Salt of the Earth.'
 Regardless of our geographical and religious backgrounds, we are all 'Children of God.'
 As a family, we must be together in our souls and values.

-By the Personal Decree of Pope John Paul II, "Believe" is displayed at the Vatican's historic Castel Gandolfo, the Papal Summer Residence.
+By the Personal Decree of Pope John Paul II, "Be Not Afraid" is displayed at the Vatican's historic Castel Gandolfo, the Papal Summer Residence.

 ~ Igor V. Babailov